Types of Heels shoes:

-Pain is the body’s way of saying something is wrong, but it is not always clear what is causing it.
-A proper ankle pain diagnosis would include a physical exam, medical imagery such as an x-ray or MRI scan and a history.
+Pain is the body's way of saying something is wrong, but it is not always clear what is causing it.
+A proper ankle pain diagnosis would include a physical exam, medical imagery such as an x-ray or MRI scan and history.
 The combination of these three tools will help medical professionals determine what is causing the discomfort and create a treatment plan.
 Consider some common causes of ankle problems.

 The ankle is an intricate network of bone, ligaments, and tendons.
-One of the key elements is connective tissue that runs over the back of the ankle down under the foot.
+One of the key elements is the connective tissue that runs over the back of the ankle down under the foot.
 The Achilles tendon is the structure that allows flexibility of the foot.
 When damaged, it causes intense pain and reduced mobility.
 Injury to this area might include rupture or chronic tendonitis.

 The ankle is prone to bone spurs - small projections that grow along the edges of the bone.
 Imagine a small, pointy stone that is stuck in your shoe.
 It may be just annoying at first, but over time becomes painful.
 A bone spur works in much the same way.
 Eventually, it can cause damage to the delicate structures of the ankle.